-East Cambridgeshire District Council works with other public bodies, including the CPCA, transport and active travel provision to help improve air quality.
+East Cambridgeshire District Council works with other public bodies, including the CPCA, Network Rail, and Cambridgeshire County Council to bring about improvements in public transport and active travel provision to help improve air quality.
 The Council encourages the public to help improve air quality by reducing the number of car journeys they make, consider car sharing, choosing a low emission vehicle, switching off car engines when stationary; and by walking, cycling, and using public transport for journeys wherever possible.